Why I Don't Date Anymore

 The biggest lie that got to me and finally turned me off for life was the one where someone asked me out, I told them I wasn't interested, and then they told me they just wanted to be friends.
 I love friends, so I would be quite excited about that.
 In 1995, however, three different guys, all of whom 'just wanted to be friends' turned out to want everything but.
 It was the last time I believed any man 'just wanted to be friends.'
 And it affected my ability to be friends with men because I no longer trusted them after that.

 There are differing opinions on whether men and women can be friends, but I think studies bear out that while women can be 'just friends,' men not so.
-To quote from Scientific American "The results suggest large gender differences in how men and women experience opposite-sex friendships.
+To quote from Scientific American, "The results suggest large gender differences in how men and women experience opposite-sex friendships.
 Men were much more attracted to their female friends than vice versa.
 Men were also more likely than women to think that their opposite-sex friends were attracted to them—a clearly misguided belief."

 Moi!
-In All My Incarnations During My Life!
+In My Many Incarnations

 Why Men Don't Date Anymore